24 Best Podcasts for Learning Korean in 2026

 The company behind the well-known Pod101 courses has created KoreanClass101.
 This is a comprehensive resource accessible through a monthly subscription.

-Over 1,500 audio and video courses, each lasting about fifteen minutes, are available on the site.
-In addition, it has thousands of quizzes, podcast-style dialogues, flashcards, notes, and translations.
+The site offers over 1,500 audio and video courses, each lasting fifteen minutes.
+It also has thousands of quizzes, podcast-style dialogues, flashcards, notes, and translations.

-If you know some Korean, you can attend the intermediate or advanced courses or start at the “absolute beginner” level.
+If you know some Korean, you can take intermediate or advanced courses or start at the “absolute beginner” level.

 There’s also a mobile app and downloadable PDFs of the episodes to help you keep up with your studies on the move.
 Lesson notes, flashcards, and line-by-line audio recordings are also available.